tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:forDataQualityNeed
 - Preferred Label: for Data Quality Need
-- Definition: Category of properties that relates a DataQualityNeed to specific Methods.
+- Definition: Category of properties that relates a bdqffdq:DataQualityNeed to specific bdqffdq:Methods.
-- Comments: Category of properties that link tests to their Methods.
+- Comments: Category of properties that link Tests to their bdqffdq:Methods.

 ********************